Geography

 Geography is one of the broadest and most topical subjects available today.
 The new courses have retained a number of essential aspects of traditional geography while at the same time incorporating up-to the-minute issues and topics that are extremely relevant to life in the 21st Century.

 The Geography department is one of the most popular and successful at Queen Elizabeth’s.
-Over half the students in Key Stage 4 opt for the subject and results have been consistently good at both GCSE and A Level.
+Over half the students in Key Stage 4 opt for the subject and results have been consistently strong at both GCSE and A Level.

 Key Stage 3